 The decor of my house has been a long standing joke.
 When we bought it, the house was stuck in the 1970’s.
 It had all the hot design trends: avocado green counters, dark wood paneling, chocolate brown trim, faux beams, shag carpet, and burnt orange wallpaper.
-The hall bathroom was probably the worst offender, especially its harvest gold Formica bathroom vanity top.
+The hall bathroom was probably the worst offender, especially its Harvest Gold Formica bathroom vanity top.

-Besides the fact that everything in the room was harvest gold (sink, countertop, toilet, shower, and flooring), it has an odd layout.
+Besides the fact that everything in the room was Harvest Gold (sink, countertop, toilet, shower, and flooring), it has an odd layout.
 A wall and framed opening divide the room into two sections: one that has the vanity and one that has the tub and toilet.
-We found a pair of brown swinging saloon doors (yes, you read that right!) in the attic that fit the door opening.
+We found a pair of chocolate brown swinging saloon doors (yes, you read that right!) in the attic that fit the door opening.
 At one point, my home had swinging saloon doors between the toilet and the vanity of the main bathroom.
 The 70’s, man.

 Over the years, we’ve slowly remodeled the house and removed most of the 70’s stink.
 Except the hall bathroom.
 I know how much work is involved in remodeling, and that it will ALWAYS take three times longer than you think.
 So, I’ve been reluctant to pull the trigger on a remodel.

-The thought of making all those decisions and coordinating installations is overwhelming.
+The thought of making all those decisions and coordinating installations was overwhelming.
 Adding a remodel to an already busy schedule wasn’t something I wanted to do.
 Finally, in a family of five people, every bathroom is crucial.
 Putting one bathroom out of commission for even a few weeks can throw everything out of whack.
 So, I procrastinated and did nothing.

 Lately, I’ve been thinking about renovating this bathroom in steps rather than doing a complete all-at-once-gut-job.
 Focusing on just the vanity area would be a manageable project.
 Besides, I can always put those saloon doors back up and hide the unfinished side!